Segmented Operations using Matrix Multiplications: Introduction

-Although \ac{MMU} have proven highly effective for regular and dense computations, such as convolutions, the attention mechanism in transformer architectures~\cite{att_all_you_need17}, and fully connected layers in deep learning, their applicability to irregular and sparse computations remains uncertain.
+In recent years, the unexpectedly rapid evolution and development of Artificial Intelligence (AI) and, in particular, deep learning have strongly influenced the computing industry.
+Deep learning workloads, both training and inference, demand more and more performance every year~\cite{kaplan2020scalinglawsneurallanguage}.
+The high demand for accelerated AI computing has resulted in manufacturing domain-specific accelerators (often referred as Neural Processing Units (NPUs)) that contain, most notably, specialized \acp{MMU}.
+Examples of such accelerators and \acp{MMU} that have been massively produced include NVIDIA Tensor Cores~\cite{nvidiaA100}, Google TPU Matrix Multiplication unit~\cite{tpu:v4}, and Huawei Ascend’s Cube unit~\cite{huawei_ascend:hpca2021}, to name a few.
+Although \acp{MMU} have proven highly effective to increase the peak arithmetic performance for regular and dense computations, such as convolutions, the attention mechanism in transformer architectures~\cite{att_all_you_need17}, and fully connected layers in deep learning, their applicability to irregular and sparse computations remains uncertain.
 In particular, sparsity in deep learning is a well-known characteristic that has not yet been successfully exploited in practice~\cite{deep_learning:sparsity21,sparsity_dl:survey2021,chen2022pixelated}.
 Therefore, there is a debate in the computing industry on whether specialized computing units for sparse computations, usually referred to as ``Sparse Tensor Cores'', should be designed \cite{Wang2021DSSTC,mishra2021acceleratingsparsedeepneural,he2020sparse}, \emph{or} if irregular and sparse computations should be handled using the already existing \acp{MMU} along with algorithmic innovations~\cite{tcu_model:spaa20,tcu_model:europar21,ZACHARIADIS2020106848,okanovic2024highperformanceunstructuredspmm,kung2019packing}.
-In this work, we follow the latter approach of developing algorithmic innovations using \ac{MMU} as initiated in~\cite{tcu_model:europar21} and revisit segmented operations (scan and sum) in this new setting.
-The motivation why we focus on segmented operations is that, first, they are fundamental computational paradigms in parallel computing with various applications~\cite{blelloch_prefix_1990,scan:gpu_harris07,chatterjee1990scan}; second, the most prominent application of segmented sums is irregular sparse matrix-vector multiplication~\cite{spmv:segmv_blelloch93,spmv:csr5_ics15} which is of great importance to efficiently address irregular and sparse computations in the near future.
+In this work, we follow the latter approach, exploiting \acp{MMU} as initiated in~\cite{tcu_model:europar21} and revisit segmented operations (scan and sum) in this new setting.
+Our motivation to focus on segmented operations is two-fold.
+First, they are fundamental computational primitives in parallel computing with various applications~\cite{blelloch_prefix_1990,scan:gpu_harris07,chatterjee1990scan}; second, the most prominent application of segmented sums is irregular sparse matrix-vector multiplication~\cite{spmv:segmv_blelloch93,spmv:csr5_ics15} which is of great importance to efficiently address irregular and sparse computations in the near future.
 The analysis of parallel algorithms, especially for prefix sum or scan problems, is well-established in parallel models of computation such as the Parallel RAM (PRAM) \cite{shiloach1981finding,jaja1992parallel,book:scan94}, Bulk Synchronous Parallel (BSP) \cite{valiant1990bridging,mccoll1993general,mccoll2005scalable,tiskin1998bulk}, LogP \cite{culler1993logp}, Vector-RAM \cite{pratt1974characterization,book:blelloch_vector_models}, the TCU Model (the first that tries to model matrix multiplication accelerators)~\cite{tcu_model:spaa20,tcu_model:europar21}, and circuit models \cite{book:scan94,vollmer1999introduction,wegener1987complexity,scan:ladner_fischer80}.
-As we target AI Accelerators, containing both matrix and vector units, the two most relevant models are arguably TCU and Vector-RAM, but none of them fully embrace the accelerator heterogeneity, as we discuss next.
+As we target AI accelerators, containing both matrix and vector units, the two most relevant models are arguably TCU and Vector-RAM, but none of them fully embraces the accelerator heterogeneity, as we discuss next.